Sights & Sounds of British Wildlife in Winter

 4 January 2019

 Here in Britain, we’re lucky to have some wonderful native wildlife, and for nature lovers, there’s something to see every month of the year.
-In the winter months, the countryside sheds its autumnal colours and the wash of winter brings with it new sights and sounds to watch out for.
+In the winter months, the countryside sheds its autumnal colours.
+The wash of winter brings with it new sights and sounds to watch out for.

-We thought we’d do a quick roundup of some of the sights and sounds of the British countryside that you might want to look for when you’re out and about, particularly if you’re visiting us at any of our parks.
+We thought we’d do a quick roundup of some of the sights and sounds of the British countryside.
+Some that you might want to look for when you’re out and about, particularly if you’re visiting us at any of our parks.

 Throughout the autumn and winter months, be sure to keep an eye out for the flocks of starlings that roost just before dusk.
 This aerial spectacle is not to be missed, and you can catch a glimpse of them swirling and swooping near woodlands, cliffs, and reed beds.

 Murmurations usually begin around November time, but in some places, you can catch them as early as September.
 They tend to switch up their roost sites and may not be in the same place two nights in a row.

 If you want to watch a murmuration yourself, head to the Starlings in the UK website, which has a map of where they have been roosting so far this year.
 They typically roost at nearby Leighton Moss, so keep an eye on the map to see when that roosting spot turns red!